tarsisexistence/monoreact/packages/example/README.md

 ## Usage with Lerna

-When creating a new package with TSDX within a project set up with Lerna, you might encounter a `Cannot resolve dependency` error when trying to run the `example` project.
+When creating a new package within a project set up with Lerna, you might encounter a `Cannot resolve dependency` error when trying to run the `example` project.
 To fix that you will need to make changes to the `package.json` file _inside the `example` directory_.

 The problem is that due to the nature of how dependencies are installed in Lerna projects, the aliases in the example project's `package.json` might not point to the right place, as those dependencies might have been installed in the root of your Lerna project.